 But if you want to delve any deeper, you’ll find there’s no real ‘best tent for cycle touring or bikepacking’ until you know the answers to the basic questions above.

 If you haven’t asked them of yourself, now’s the time to do so.
+Perhaps read my posts on the what, where, when, who and how of cycle touring.
 Then come back to this article.